HectorBergman/No-Chilli/README.md

-# No Chilli (formerly, Yallapeño)
+# No Chilli

-No Chilli (formerly Yallapeño) is a fast-paced platformer.
+No Chilli is a fast-paced platformer.
 You play as Chiliman, who is being chased by a giant determined to eat him.
 Run fast, bounce off walls, and perform expert turns to evade him and reach the glass of milk!

 The game is intended to be simply a side-project and meant to be a fun tool to sharpen my development skills.

 ---

-## Features
 ## Features
 - Tutorial level included
 - One playable level